Haberfeld factory bottle

 Credit LineCourtesy of an anonymous donor

-NoteThe city of Oświęcim, Poland would later became known as Auschwitz under German occupation and was adjacent to the complex of Nazi concentration and extermination camps by the same name.
+NoteThe city of Oświęcim, Poland would become known as Auschwitz under German occupation and was adjacent to the complex of Nazi concentration and extermination camps by the same name.

-The Haberfeld family had lived in the city since the mid-1700s, their mansion a city icon.
-In 1804, Jakob Haberfeld established a vodka distillery.
-By the interwar years, Jakob’s grandson Alfons Haberfeld ran the family’s business.
-He married Felicia Spierer from Krakow in 1936.
+The Haberfeld family had lived in Oświęcim since the mid-1700s; their mansion was a city landmark.
+Jakob Haberfeld established the Haberfeld vodka distillery in 1804.
+Jakob’s grandson Alfons Haberfeld ran the distillery in the interwar years.

-In 1939, Alfons and Felicia departed on what was planned as a three-week business trip to New York for the World’s Fair.
+In 1939, Alfons and his wife, Felicia, departed on a three-week business trip to New York for the World’s Fair.
 Their two-year-old daughter, Franciszka Henryka, remained in Poland in her grandmother’s care.
-When the couple tried to return home, they were redirected to England just two days before their intended arrival and informed that Germany had invaded Poland.
+When the couple tried to return home, two days before their intended arrival, they were redirected to England and informed that Germany had invaded Poland.

-The Haberfelds returned to New York where they tried to send money to their relatives in Poland.
+The Haberfelds returned to New York and tried to send money to their relatives in Poland.
 Gradually, they received fragments of news.
-Both Franciszka and her grandmother had fled to Krakow after the invasion and were living in the city’s ghetto with the rest of Felicia’s family.
-It was not until 1944 that the Haberfelds learned that both Franciszka and her grandmother had been murdered in Belzec death camp.
-Both Alfons and Felicia remained in the USA and worked in their later years to have the family home in Poland returned to the Haberfeld family.
+Both Franciszka and her grandmother had fled to Kraków after the invasion and were living in that city’s ghetto with the rest of Felicia’s family.
+In 1944, the Haberfelds learned that both Franciszka and her grandmother had been murdered in the Bełżec death camp.
+Alfons and Felicia remained in the US and worked to have the family home in Poland returned to the Haberfeld family.